 6) BUT WHEN YOU COME BACK YOU’RE NOT SURE WHETHER THAT’S HOME ANYMORE

 The worst thing about going away is being far from your friends and family.
 So every time I came back to visit (once or twice a year) I was super excited about spending time with them.
 However, you start to realize that this might be the place where you were born, where you grew up, a place with a lot of memories, a place where a lot of people you love live, a place you’ll always be coming back to – but it doesn’t necessarily mean it’s your home.
 You start to realize that your home is wherever you feel good, that your home does not have to be in one place only.
 You become more of a citizen of the world, and less of a citizen of a certain country.

 7) YOU HAVE FRIENDS ALL OVER THE WORLD

 Even though it’s kind of a bummer to get really close to someone and then take separate ways, having friends from all over the world is truly magical.
-Saying goodbye never stops being hard, Skype calls suck, receiving an answer to a text while you’re sleeping – cause your friend on the other side of the planet just woke up sucks… But you feel as if these people carry a little peace of your heart everywhere they go and you carry a little peace of theirs.
+Saying goodbye never stops being hard, Skype calls suck, receiving an answer to a text while you’re sleeping – cause your friend on the other side of the planet just woke up sucks… But you feel as if these people carry a little piece of your heart everywhere they go and you carry a little piece of theirs.